bbauska/UC-Davis-JS-Basics/readme.md

 keywords pulled up on the W3Schools website.
 W3Schools is one of the places you can go to get a lot of information about JavaScript, basic information.
-We&apos;ll also look a lot at the MDN, the Mozilla Developer Network, which is really the most authoritative place to get information about JavaScript, but it can be a little bit overwhelming at first as well.
+We&apos;ll also look a lot at the MDN, the Mozilla Developer Network, which is the most authoritative place to get information about JavaScript, but it can be a little bit overwhelming at first as well.
 The W3Schools is a little bit easier to understand.</p>